 But at one of Europe’s more unusual neo-Nazi marches, complete with ultranationalists clad in medieval armor and smoke blowing in the colors of the Lithuanian flag, even he could blend in temporarily with the crowd.

-But halfway through the Feb.
+Still, halfway through the Feb.
 16 procession traversing Lithuania’s second largest city, Katz was spotted.
 One marcher walked up to him and blew a horn in his direction as others began chanting “Out with Katz.”
 Undeterred, he continued to flank the procession.

 For Katz, 58, who moved to Lithuania in 1999 to take a professorship at Vilnius University, the incident was just the latest expression of hate he has endured since 2008, when he began to speak out against the country’s creeping legitimization of fascism.